jr1221/frc-datawizard/README.md

 ### License
 This program is licensed under the EUPL 1.2 European Union Public License.
 #### Libraries
-This program utilizes the Picocli, Gson, and Jackson (Core, Annotations, and Databind) libraries.
+This program utilizes the Picocli, Gson, JSONIter, and Jackson (Core, Annotations, and Databind) libraries.